gregwell/gregwell/README.md

 # Hi, I'm Grzegorz Studzinski 👋

-I'm making my best effort to start thinking in JavaScript!
+I'm making my best effort to start thinking in JavaScript! (from mid-January)

 **I break most things down into *projects.*** Each one has some goals and I strive to achieve them. 🎯